-§30 The foremost concern of any planning commission should be to ensure fairness for all concerned.
-To ensure fairness, keep some simple things in mind:
+§ 33 The foremost concern of any member of a public body should be to ensure fairness for all concerned.
+To accomplish this, it is helpful to keep some simple things in mind.

-- 1. Everyone must have the opportunity to speak and present evidence at public hearings.
-While some limitations may be placed on this right, as described later, no action should be taken that would unreasonably deprive a person of their right to be heard. - 2.
-Recognize emotional responses and treat them with concern and understanding.
+- Everyone must have the opportunity to speak and present evidence at public hearings.
+While some limitations may be placed on this right, as described later, no action should be taken that would deprive a person of his or her right to be heard within the confines of applicable rules of procedure. - Recognize emotional responses and treat them with concern and understanding.
 Strong responses, within limits, should be expected and understood.
-Controlling your own emotions is essential, even if the comments get personal. - 3.
-One of mankind's greatest fears is not death it's public speaking.
-Make an effort to look beyond the mannerisms and nervousness to find the speaker's message. - 4.
-Regardless of how many people show up to oppose or support a project, you must represent the long-term interests of entire community, not just those at the public hearing.
+Controlling your own emotions is essential, even if the comments get personal. - One of mankind's greatest fears is public speaking.
+Make an effort to look beyond the mannerisms and nervousness to find the speaker's message.